dconneely/competitions/2015-register-bluemix/README.md

 [I won it](http://www.theregister.co.uk/2015/08/27/ibm_bluemix_programming_competition_resuts/)
 gaining a massive 55" 4K TV in the process.
 Nice!

-This entry ran fastest when deployed to IBM Bluemix.
+This entry ran correctly in the fastest time when deployed to IBM's Bluemix Cloud Foundry service.

 ### Subdirectories